Finding the Inverse of a Linear Function

 - The domain of the original function becomes the range of the inverse function.

 - The range of the original function becomes the domain of the inverse function.

-- It is customary to use the letter “x” for domain, and “y” for range.
+- It is customary to use the letter “x” for the domain and “y” for the range.